Steve Allen: Personal life

 Allen and Dorothy Goodman married in 1943 and had three children: Steve Jr., Brian, and David.
 That marriage ended in 1952.
 Allen's second wife was actress Jayne Meadows.
 They had one son, Bill Allen, named for Steve's father.
 They were married in Waterford, Connecticut, on July 31, 1954, and remained married until his death in 2000.

-He was a Democrat; she was a Republican.
-In the later 1950s, author and philosopher Gerald Heard worked with psychiatrist Sidney Cohen to introduce intelligent, adventurous people to LSD, and Steve Allen was one of these.
-Allen endorsed Lyndon B. Johnson in the 1964 United States presidential election.
+In the late 1950s, author and philosopher Gerald Heard worked with psychiatrist Sidney Cohen to introduce intelligent, adventurous people to LSD, and Steve Allen was one of these subjects.

+Beliefs and politics

 Although Allen was brought up Roman Catholic, he later became a secular humanist and Humanist Laureate for the Academy of Humanism, a member of CSICOP and the Council for Secular Humanism.
 He received the Rose Elizabeth Bird Commitment to Justice Award from Death Penalty Focus in 1998.
 He was a student and supporter of general semantics, recommending it in Dumbth and giving the Alfred Korzybski Memorial Lecture in 1992.
-In spite of his liberal position on free speech, his later concerns about the lewdness he heard on radio and television, particularly the programs of Howard Stern, caused him to make proposals restricting the content of programs, allying himself with the Parents Television Council.
-His full-page ad on the subject appeared in newspapers just before his unexpected death.